onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 > "Our greatest need is to be needed." - [Osho](https://youtu.be/HHgNVRnkO88?t=559) ^^ it means we are necessary, and a god that's composed of you truly needs you, and since he is helping his constituent parts, by helping him you help everyone else so everyone needs you because you are part of him
+> "Man naturally desires not only to be loved, but to be lovely." - [Adam Smith, The Theory of Moral Sentiments](https://www.goodreads.com/quotes/8701577-man-naturally-desires-not-only-to-be-loved-but-to)

 we will be error correcting how we do error correction